Port Washington, New York: Nassau County representation

 Port Washington is in the Nassau County Legislature's 11th legislative district, which as of January 2025 is represented by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Senate

 Port Washington is in New York's 7th State Senate district, which as of January 2025 is represented by Jack M. Martins (R–Old Westbury).

 New York State Assembly

 Port Washington is in New York's 16th State Assembly district, which as of January 2025 is represented by Daniel J. Norber (R–Great Neck).

 Federal representation

 United States Congress

 Port Washington is in New York's 3rd congressional district, which as of January 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Port Washington is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Port Washington is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2024 U.S. presidential election, the majority of Port Washington voters voted for Kamala D. Harris (D).
+Harris carried the hamlet by roughly 66% of the hamlet's vote, while Donald J. Trump (R) received approximately 33% of the remaining votes.